GianLorenzetto/GianLorenzetto.github.io-www/preview/azure-teamcity-and-octopusdeploy.md

 * the tier and size, and
 * the region.

 If you're going for a build server, as we were, when selecting the image name be sure to pick one _with VisualStudio installed_ ... perhaps too much coffee that day.
-In the end I had success with both `Windows Server 2012` and `Windows 10` VM's.
+In the end we had success with both `Windows Server 2012` and `Windows 10` VM's.

 The easiest way to do this is to go to the Azure Marketplace: